conneroisu/cpre281-finalproj/README.md

    - The control bits (`i_Ctr`) and function code (`i_Funcode`) are extracted from the fetched instruction and assigned to the respective outputs.

 ##### Processor Context

+The following is the context of the Instruction Memory module, `InstructionMemory.v` in the single-cycle MIPS processor, `mips.v`:

 - The Program Counter (PC) module provides the memory address (`i_Addr`) to the Instruction Memory module to fetch the instruction at that address.
 - The fetched instruction (`i_Instruction`) is then passed to other components of the processor, such as the Control Unit and the Register File, for further processing and execution.